jamesc127/datastax-enterprise-cdc-demo/README.md

 # DataStax Enterprise & Luna Streaming CDC Demo
 ## TL;DR
-- This demo is intended to demonstrate [CDC for Apache Cassandra](https://www.datastax.com/cdc-apache-cassandra)
+- This demo is intended to illustrate [CDC for Apache Cassandra](https://www.datastax.com/cdc-apache-cassandra) and its ability to publish changes in C* to a backend or downstream system
 - End to end, this will deploy a GKE Cluster, DSE Cluster, Pulsar Cluster, Grafana, Elasticsearch, and Kibana
 - Data will be automatically loaded into the DSE cluster and sent via Pulsar & CDC to an Elasticsearch index
-- This demo takes about 30-40 minutes to deploy on GKE if your local environment is stable,
+- This demo takes about 30-40 minutes to deploy on GKE if your local environment is stable
-- It's recommended to deploy ahead of time and just perform the data load while showing the various UI elements to the Customer
+- It's recommended to deploy ahead of time and limit the customer demo to the data load while displaying the various UI elements
+- Should the audience be more interested in the deployment of the solution, the repo is public and can be shared
 ## Prerequsites
 - GCP account
-- Permissions to a GCP Project where GKE clusters can be deployed (e.g. `gcp-data-architects-dev`)
+- Permissions to a GCP Project where GKE clusters can be deployed
 - gcloud sdk
     - ensure gcloud is at the latest version
     - [Configure Cluster Access for kubectl](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl)